atisharma/llama_farm/README.md

 [See the changelog here](Changelog.md)

+**BREAKING CHANGES**:
-**BREAKING CHANGE**: the default embedding for the vector db changed in 0.6.0 to allow longer text fragments.
+- the default embedding for the vector db changed in 0.6.0 to allow longer text fragments.
 You'll either need to replace your old vector dbs (under `storage/`) or change back the embedding and chunk sizes under the storage section in the config file.
 Other format changes in the config file need to be reflected in your config also (see [the example config](config.toml.example)).
+- Also, the config file format has changed since 0.7.0, since using the OpenAI API directly.

 ### Setup
 Copy the `config.toml.example` to `config.toml`.